 Statistical techniques for controlling quality, reliability and maintainability, types of control and limit charts.

-233. Inventory and Production Control (3)
+233. Production and Inventory Control (3)

+(Formerly Inventory and Production Control)

 Prerequisite: Business Administration 230.

 The design and analysis of single and multi-product control systems.
-234. Seminar in Production and Operations Management (3) Prerequisite: Business Administration 231.
+Methods for the control of production-inventory systems where demand is assumed known either over the planning horizon or only statistically.
+234. Seminar in Production and Operations Management (3) Prerequisite: Business Administration 230.